Oregon Ducks: Volleyball

-The Oregon Volleyball program are coached by Matt Ulmer and play its home games at Matthew Knight Arena.
-They have appeared in the NCAA Tournament 16 times including the 2012 National Title Game.
+The Oregon Volleyball program play its home games at Matthew Knight Arena.
+They have appeared in the NCAA Tournament 21 times including the 2012 National Title Game.
 Oregon defeated #1 Penn State in the National Semi-Finals before losing to eventual champion Texas in the title match.

 Other varsity sports

 The Ducks also have varsity teams in women's basketball, golf, tennis, lacrosse, soccer, team stunts and gymnastics.

 Notable non-varsity sports

 Rugby

 Founded in 1961, the University of Oregon Rugby Football Club plays Division 1 college rugby in the Northwest collegiate rugby conference against local rivals such as Washington and Washington State.
 Oregon's biggest rivalry, however, is their "civil war" matchup against in-state rival Oregon State University.
 Oregon plays its home games at Riverfront Field.
 The Ducks have been led by head coach Pate Tuisue since 2012.

 The University of Oregon Women's Club Rugby Team has been coached by Greg Farrell since 1998.
 They are a part of the Pacific Mountain Rugby Conference.
 During their league season they will play University of Washington, Washington State University, Oregon State, Boise State University, and Western Washington University.
 For the past couple years the team's main rival has been Washington State University.
 Oregon Women's also plays on Riverfront field.